 We (Patty and Morty) were riveted by this 44 minute video that documents the dexterity of Isaac Button, a country potter, and we wanted to pass this piece of history along.
 Isaac Button retired in 1965 just a few months after the last segment of the movie was filmed.
 He died in 1969 -- one of the last masters of this difficult craft.
 If you are an aspiring or accomplished potter, a teacher of art and crafts or interested in history of ceramics - this movie is a "must see".

-The last Iranian woman potter using an ancient technique - 30 minutes video
+See the last Iranian woman potter using an ancient technique - 30 minutes video

 Mr. Isaac Button was the last true English Country Potters and he was renowned for making a ton of clay pots in any 1 day.
 In fact, he was once timed from throwing the lump of clay onto the potters wheel, producing an excellent pot and then cutting it off using a wire cutter which in total took him 22 seconds.
 This would translate into 120 pots in any 1 hour and up to 1200 in any 1 day.